 Cytora is an artificial intelligence company powering a new way for commercial insurers to target, select and price risk.
 With the Cytora Risk Engine, insurers can measurably grow premium and reduce loss ratios while delivering more accurate prices to customers.
 Cytora is backed by leading venture capital, global insurance companies and builders of some of the world's most successful technology companies including Funding Circle, Risk Management Solutions, Indeed.com, and Swiftkey.

 Debevoise & Plimpton’s Global Insurance Practice has long been distinguished by insurance regulatory capabilities of the highest quality.
 The firm advises clients on the regulatory aspects of their most important transactions and counsels boards of directors and senior management on the regulatory developments that most significantly affect their businesses.
-Debevoise was named “2017 Insurance Practice Group of the Year” by Law360 and won the Chambers USA 2016 “Award for Excellence” in Insurance.
-In addition, Debevoise received “2017 FinTech Law Firm of the Year” by Wealth & Finance International.
+In 2018, Debevoise was ranked as a leading firm for Insurance in Chambers and The Legal 500 US, recognized for Technology: Data Protection and Privacy by The Legal 500 US, and for FinTech Legal by Chambers USA.

-The practice’s regulatory capabilities, in conjunction with our expertise in cybersecurity and data privacy, stand our clients in good stead as they lead the charge for innovation within the insurance industry.
+The practice’s regulatory capabilities, in conjunction with our experience in cybersecurity and data privacy, stand our clients in good stead as they lead the charge for innovation within the insurance industry.
 Debevoise specializes in the relevant regulatory constraints associated with the development and adoption of emerging technologies, and we are expert at negotiating the associated risks.
-Our insurance attorneys work closely with the firm’s world-class privacy specialists, providing a collaborative approach to the business-critical privacy, data protection and data security issues that are vital to the continued growth and success of the insurance industry.
-For more information, visit www.debevoise.com.
+Our insurance attorneys work closely with the firm’s world-class privacy attorneys, providing a collaborative approach to the business-critical privacy, data protection and data security issues that are vital to the continued growth and success of the insurance industry.

 Milliman is among the world's largest providers of actuarial, risk management and technology solutions.
 Our data, consulting and advanced analytics capabilities encompass healthcare, property & casualty insurance, life insurance and financial services, and employee benefits.
 Founded in 1947, Milliman is an independent firm with offices in major cities around the globe.
 We serve the full spectrum of business, financial, government, union, education, and nonprofit organizations.